Reconnecting with Your Senses:

 3 smells you perceive

-This exercise, seemingly simple, helps to calm restlessness and regain more regular breathing.
+This exercise, seemingly simple, helps to calm restlessness and to recover a more regular breathing.

-Whether you are a new mom, a student during exams, a working woman or in the midst of menopause, or even a company concerned about the well-being of its teams, this accessible practice can become a valuable ally in everyday life.
+Whether you are a new mom, a student in the middle of exam period, a working woman or in the midst of menopause, or even a company concerned with the well-being of its teams, this accessible practice can become a precious ally in everyday life.

 Want to go further?

-Sophrology offers many techniques to develop this awareness of the senses and cultivate a peaceful presence, even in a busy life.
+Sophrology offers numerous techniques to develop this awareness of the senses and foster a peaceful presence, even in a busy daily life.

 Upon waking, sit comfortably, close your eyes, and take three deep breaths through the nose.

-Let the air fill your lungs and swell your belly, then slowly exhale through the mouth, as if releasing all the accumulated tension.
+Let the air fill your lungs and bloat your belly, then exhale slowly through the mouth, as if releasing all accumulated tensions.

 gently awaken the nervous system